This is an archived blog post from Green Alder Coaching

 Towards the end of my marriage – a little too late I know – I happened across the work of Marshall Rosenberg, who promotes nonviolent communication.
 NVC is a process of connecting with people in a way that allows everyone’s needs to be met through empathising with the universal needs we all share.
-It is a way of relating to ourselves and others, out of an awareness of feelings and needs; rather than judgments, labels, punishment, guilt or shame.
+It is a way of relating to ourselves and others, out of an awareness of feelings and needs; rather than judgments, labels, punishment, guilt, or shame.
 At the heart of NVC is the ability to connect to our own ‘humanness’ and to the ‘humanness’ of others.
 It is to see ourselves and each other, not as objects or as ‘good’ or ‘bad’, but as whole, dynamic people with varying combinations of feelings and needs.

 When we can express that which is alive in us in a nonjudgmental, non-blaming way, we have a much greater chance of inspiring an empathic connection with others.
 As humans we all share these same qualities: e.g. the needs for trust, safety, appreciation, caring, freedom… the list goes on.
 When empathy is experienced in connection to another person (or to ourselves) we, as humans, have a natural desire to improve the life of that person.
-Within this connection an exchange can take place that greatly enhances the chances of getting everyone’s needs met.
+Within this connection, an exchange can take place that greatly enhances the chances of getting everyone’s needs met.

 In NVC the Giraffe is used to symbolise the life serving, partnership language that inspires connection and community.
 The Giraffe is a very powerful yet peaceful, gentle animal.
 It has the largest heart of any land animal on earth and the longest neck which allows for a far, overall view of the world around it.
 To speak ‘Giraffe’ is to speak from the heart.
 A Giraffe person is non-judgmental, non-blaming, non-demanding and non-threatening.
-A Giraffe is objective in their view and understanding of their feelings and needs as well as the feelings and needs of others.
+Giraffe is objective in their view and understanding of their feelings and needs as well as the feelings and needs of others.
 They practice empathy and desire to make life more wonderful for themselves and those around them.
 We can listen with Giraffe ears in (self-empathy and compassion) and Giraffe ears facing out (empathy and compassion for others).

 Reading the book inspired me and left me with a sense that if more of us communicated in this way, the world would be a better place.
-I attempted some of the communication with my ex-husband, but it sounded clunky and awkward and resulted in angry accusations that I was just using my latest fad of self-help guidance to bullshit him.
-The resistance was immense and the battle lost.
+I attempted some communication with my ex-husband, but it sounded clunky and awkward and resulted in angry accusations that I was just using my latest fad of self-help guidance to bullshit him.
+The resistance was immense and the battle was lost.

 But, I still pursued my new interest in the hope that I would not make the same mistakes again.
-I figured, I needed to go on a course to find a safe environment to learn and practice the new skills of NVC.
+I figured I needed to go on a course to find a safe environment to learn and practice the new skills of NVC.
 I seem to have a perpetual habit of thinking courses will make me a better person.

-I was greeted, on the course, by two calm and friendly instructors – one to take the course and the other as an assistant to help with any 1:1 supervision required if things got overwhelming – I recall thinking…’Well I ain’t gonna be that guy who needs help!’
+I was greeted, on the course, by two calm and friendly instructors – one to take the course and the other as an assistant to help with any 1:1 supervision required if things got overwhelming – I recall thinking…’Well, I ain’t gonna be that guy who needs help!’